Estimated reading time: 6 minutes

 Total Quality Management (TQM) is about taking care of customers.

 Successful organizations have figured out that customer satisfaction has a direct impact on the bottom line.

-Creating an environment that supports a quality culture requires a structured, systematic process.
+To create an environment that supports a quality culture, you need a structured, systematic process.

 Let’s begin by defining the word quality.